Rambhau Mandlik

-Rambhau Mandlik (Marathi: रामभाऊ मंडलिक) (1 July 1881 – 30 August 1958) was a freedom fighter and a political leader in what would laterbe the Indian state of Maharashtra.
+Rambhau Mandlik (Marathi: रामभाऊ मंडलिक) (1 July 1881 – 30 August 1958) was a freedom fighter and a political leader in what would later be the Indian state of Maharashtra.

 Personal background

 Mandlik was born and brought up in Raigad, in Pen, India.
 His father, Narayan was a radical nationalist and a journalist.
 He matriculated in an early English school in Pen and went to Fergusson College, Pune, where he earned Bachelor's degree with majors in Roman History, Sanskrit and Jurisprudence.
 Due to his refusal to apologize for his radical views, he could not become Barrister.